-The “equitable price” must be no less than the highest price paid, or agreed on, by the offeror or its concert parties in respect of the target securities over the 12 months prior to the announcement of the bid.
+The equitable price must be no less than the highest price paid, or agreed on, by the offeror or its concert parties in respect of the target securities over the 12 months prior to the announcement of the bid.
 If the offeror has not acquired securities during the 12 months prior to the announcement of the bid, the equitable price must be no less than the price calculated in accordance with the valuation rules that apply to delisting offers, which take into account several valuation methods.
 The National Securities Market Commission (Comisión Nacional del Mercado de Valores, or CNMV) may modify the equitable price resulting from the provisions described in certain circumstances.

 The obligation to make a mandatory bid is triggered when a person acquires “control” of a listed company by (i) directly or indirectly acquiring the Target’s securities with voting rights, or (ii) executing shareholders’ agreements.
-According to Spanish takeover regulations, control thresholds triggering the obligation to make a mandatory bid are (i) the direct or indirect acquisition of at least 30% of the voting rights, or (ii) holding any interest carrying less than 30% of the voting rights but appointing, within the 24 months following acquisition, a number of directors who, together with any members already appointed by the bidder, represent a majority of the target company’s board of directors.
+According to Spanish takeover regulations, control thresholds triggering the obligation to make a mandatory bid are (i) the direct or indirect acquisition of at least 30% of the voting rights, or (ii) holding any interest carrying less than 30% of the voting rights but appointing, within the 24 months following acquisition, a number of directors that, together with any members already appointed by the bidder, represents a majority of the target company’s board of directors.

 Mandatory bids must generally be made within one month of acquiring control (unless the participation in the Target is reduced below the threshold during that month).
 Very limited exceptions apply to the obligation to launch a takeover bid.

-There are no restrictions on the proportion of shares to be acquired or on their price, and they can be subject to conditions (such as the Target’s approval of amendments to its articles of association or structural changes, such as a merger, or a minimum level of acceptance).
-However, if, as a result of a voluntary bid, the Bidco acquires control over the Target on the terms described above, the obligation to launch a mandatory takeover bid may be triggered.
+There are no restrictions on the proportion of shares to be acquired or their price, and they can be subject to conditions (such as the Target’s approval of amendments to its articles of association or structural changes, such as a merger, or a minimum level of acceptance).
+However, if, as a result of a voluntary bid, the bidco acquires control over the Target on the terms described above, the obligation to launch a mandatory takeover bid may be triggered.

 According to Spanish takeover regulations, bidders wishing to take over a listed company must evidence to the CNMV that guarantees securing compliance with the obligations arising from the takeover bid have been provided.

-Following UK practice, it is also standard in Spain to include “certain funds” clauses, pursuant to which the circumstances under which the lenders are entitled to refuse to fund the transaction are significantly restricted.
+Following UK practice, it is also standard in Spain to include “certain funds” clauses, pursuant to which, the circumstances under which the lenders are entitled to refuse to fund the transaction are significantly restricted.
 This is one clear example in which the LMA tends to be followed (and is, in fact, invoked by borrowers).

 Furthermore, and as in other jurisdictions, sponsors increasingly require that lenders offer the same certainty in terms of funding in relation to private acquisitions.
 In private transactions, “certain funds” defaults are substantially similar to those established in LMA documentation and will include only material defaults.